dgilland/verify/README.rst

 Reserved names
 --------------

-Things that doesn't work as expected:
+Things that don't work as expected:

 .. code-block:: python